 More about the Haymarket Affair

-For more informaiton about the Haymarket Affair and its effects, read about the Haymarket Affair history, download the Haymarket teacher's guide, tour the cemetary online, and read the biographies of Haymarket martyrs.
+For more information about the Haymarket Affair and its effects, read about the Haymarket Affair history, download the Haymarket teacher's guide, tour the cemetery online, and read the biographies of Haymarket martyrs.

 Integrating Labor History into Effective Teaching of the Period.

-statement of principle by Nat'l Assoc of Manufactires List of Documents From Frank Leslie's Illustrated Newspaper, Nov.
+statement of principle by Nat'l Assoc of Manufactures List of Documents From Frank Leslie's Illustrated Newspaper, Nov.
 8, 1888.
 Titled "The Female Slaves of New York-Sweaters and Their Victims."